krausen/sql-window-functions/README.md

 ## Show total number of streams for the song and the total number of streams in the channel

+Count the number of streams for a song and the total number of streams for all songs in the channel it belongs to.

 ```sql
 SELECT
     event_id,